Cleaning and Maintenance

 Flooring and Tile Maintenance

-212 Carpet has the finest sustainable cleaning and maintenance options available in NYC - call us for a quote.
+212 Carpet has the most acceptable sustainable cleaning and maintenance options available in NYC - call us for a quote.

 Last year, when COVID-19 became a worldwide pandemic, it changed everything, including Cleaning and Maintaining floors.